Wayfarer545/aps_search/README.md

 It also provides flask, but had been replaced with a 2.1.2 version during an image build (and works normal).
 All you need is to specify environment variables, providing elasticsearch server and postgres connection, and define your own networking.

 **IMPORTANT**.
 Real postgres table name should be specifyed as a TEST_INDEX variable.
-Unfortunatelly, i still didn't make tests and async methods here.

 ### How to use
 You can find matching records (maximum 20 pcs.) or delete record by id from database.